Alexander Afenyo-Markin

-Alexander Kwamina Afenyo-Markin (born 27 May 1978) is the Member of the Parliament of Ghana for the Effutu constituency, Central Region.
-He also serves as a member of the committee on Defense and Interior Committee in Ghana Parliament.
-He is currently the Deputy Majority Leader in the Parliament of Ghana.
+Alexander Kwamina Afenyo-Markin (born 27 May 1978) is the Member of Parliament for the Effutu constituency, Central Region, Ghana.
+He serves on several committees, including the Committee on Defence and Interior.

+He was the Deputy Majority Leader in the eighth Parliament of Ghana until February 2024, when he was promoted to Majority Leader as part of a reshuffle by President Nana Akufo-Addo and the leadership of the New Patriotic Party.

 Early life and education

-He studied law at the University of Buckingham, (LLB/mgt, 2003–2006), Ghana School of Law where he received a Barrister at Law certification (2007-2009), and received an M.A in international politics and security studies at the University of Bradford (2009-2010).
+He was born on 27 May 1978 and hails from Winneba in the Central Region of Ghana.
+He attended the STC Demonstration Prim. & JSS for his primary and junior high education.
+He attended the St. Augustines College in Cape Coast for his senior high school education.
+He studied law at the University of Buckingham, (LLB/MGT, 2003–2006), Ghana School of Law where he received a Barrister at Law certification (2007–2009) and received an M.A in international politics and security studies at the University of Bradford (2009–2011).

 Career

-Between the year 1999 and 2003, the Effutu legislator worked as a Principal Postal Officer at the Ghana Post Company Limited.
-Also, he worked at the Excel Courier Ghana Limited as the Director between 2004 and 2011 and an Associate at Dehenya Chambers from 2010 to 2016.
+Between the years 1999 and 2003, the Effutu legislator worked as a Principal Postal Officer at the Ghana Post Company Limited.
+Also, he worked at the Excel Courier Ghana Limited as the Director between 2004 and 2011 and as an Associate at Dehenya Chambers from 2010 to 2016.
+He is also a managing partner at Afenyo-Markin, Okutu and Associates.

 Politics

-In 2012, on the ticket of the NPP, Afenyo-Markin contested the NDC parliamentary candidate, Mike Allen Hammah and won.
+In 2016, on the ticket of the NPP, Afenyo-Markin contested the NDC parliamentary candidate, Mike Allen Hammah and won.